 - When calibration is successful, click the finish button in the DJI Assistant 2 software.

-DJI Go 4 App Quick Vision System Calibration
+DJI Go 4 App Quick Vision Sensor Calibration

 To do this, tap on the Aircraft Status –> Vision Sensors and start the quick calibration.